joshbker/barter/README.md

 # `Barter`
-Java wrapper library for some parts Mojang's API
+Java wrapper library for some parts Mojang's API.